consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Protocol changes from 0.5 to 0.6:

 - Breaking data model changes to fully sign data rights requests
+  - Move all attributes of the request in to JWT envelope
+  - Allow for only one right to be exercised per request
+  - Provide guidance for signing JWKs to test and signal movement in 0.7 toward libsodium or similar cryptographic primitives library.
 - Elimination of distinction between technical actor and technical interface (CBi and PIPi and AAi terminology eliminated)
+- Remove old Certification Test repo link and replace with link to [OSIRAA](https://osirra.datarightsprotocol.org).

 ## 1.0 Introduction